European Inter-University Centre for Human Rights and Democratisation

-The European Inter-University Centre for Human Rights and Democratisation (EIUC) is an interdisciplinary centre covering the area of human rights education and research formed by 41 universities from all European Union member states.
-The EIUC's activities include interdisciplinary education of students worldwide; developing training for senior officials of international organisations, field personnel, and other human rights professionals; identifying means of transferring academic expertise to the public, such as using visual arts and mass media; creating an environment for research cooperation; representing a network of graduates of the European Master's Programme in Human Rights and Democratisation.
-The centre is housed in the Monastery of San Nicolò al Lido which has been made available to the EIUC by the Municipality of Venice, Italy.
+The European Inter-University Centre for Human Rights and Democratisation (EIUC) was an interdisciplinary centre covering the area of human rights education and research formed by 41 universities from all European Union member states and from the United Kingdom.
+The EIUC's activities included interdisciplinary education of students worldwide; developing training for senior officials of international organisations, field personnel, and other human rights professionals; identifying means of transferring academic expertise to the public, such as using visual arts and mass media; creating an environment for research cooperation; representing a network of graduates of the European Master's Programme in Human Rights and Democratisation.
+The centre was housed in the Monastery of San Nicolò al Lido which has been made available by the Municipality of Venice, Italy.

+In 2019, EIUC became the Global Campus of Human Rights and integrated into its governance 6 non-European universities: Mahidol University (Thailand), the National University of San Martin (Argentina), Saint Joseph University of Beirut (Lebanon), the State University of Yerevan (Armenia), the University of Pretoria (South Africa) and the University of Sarajevo (Bosnia and Herzegovina).